sarahajuarez11/sarahajuarez11.github.io/_posts/2019-09-25-Linear-Perceptron-Model.md

     The inner product of w0 and x3: -1

-*The inner product of w(0) and x1 should be greater than zero because x1 is part of class 1 and the inner products of w(0) and x2 as well as w(0) and x3 should both be negative because they're in class 2.
-Going off of this, x1 and x3 are correctly classified while x2 is not correctly classified.*
+In this case, the inner product of w(0) and x1 should be greater than zero because x1 is part of class 1 and the inner products of w(0) and x2 as well as w(0) and x3 should both be less than zero because they're in class 2.
+Going off of this, x1 and x3 are correctly classified while x2 is not correctly classified.

+**edit end**
+ so in part (iii) I used the weight update rule to calculate a new weight based on sample x2 and graphed this new weight line and its direction.
+After computing the inner products again, now x1 was the only misclassified sample.
+I used the weight update rule one more time, this time basing it on sample x1 to get a new weight and I plotted this line.
+Finally after calculating these inner products, I could verify that all of the samples were correctly classified with this new weight line.

 **(iii) (1.5 points)** Using the weight update rule from the linear perceptron algorithm, please find the value of the new weight w(1) based on the misclassified sample from question (ii).
 Find